floooh/floooh.github.io/_posts/2016-03-17-oryol-webassembly.md

-And finally, I'll start from scratch with an empty directory and everything will happen inside this directory, at the end you can simply delete this directory and your machine will (nearly) be at the same state it was before, with the exception of a few tools installed through standard package managers.
+And finally, I'll start from scratch with an empty directory and everything will happen inside this directory, at the end you can simply delete this directory and your machine will (nearly) be in the same state it was before, with the exception of a few tools installed through standard package managers.

 Oh, and I will do everything on **OSX**, with **brew** as package manager.
 All